Crypto News News

 See Also: Russia Set to Ban Cryptocurrency Circulation from September 1, Allowing Only Domestic Digital Assets

-According to a report by a U.N. panel of experts, roughly 40% of North Korea’s WMD funding originates from illicit cyber activities, including stolen cryptocurrency.
+According to a U.N. panel of experts, roughly 40% of North Korea’s WMD funding comes from illicit cyber activities, including the theft of cryptocurrency.
+Despite facing sanctions, the Lazarus Group continues to operate, having stolen an estimated $3 billion in crypto assets.

 #Binance #WRITE2EARN